Hoping you’re doing well and staying safe out there.

 - Turn your instant pot to saute and add in oil, garlic, onion, carrots, and celery.
 Cook and stir for about 5 minutes.

-- Add in chicken, broth, rice (and seasoning pouch if including), basil and oregano.
+- Add in chicken, broth, basil, and oregano.

 - Set the pot to soup and make sure it’s on 30 minutes, high pressure.